-I have produced most of my sculpture working in reed and waxed linen.
-Using an open-weave, linear, grid-like structure, these sculptures are drawings in space.
+I have been making sculpture since 1991.
+Initially, I built forms using reed in an open-weave, linear, grid-like structure.
+The sculptures are drawings in space.
 They are fragile, resilient, flexible, and often humorous.
-The intertwining elements of my work reference the ageless craft of weaving, yet the forms have a contemporary feel.
+The intertwining elements of this work reference the ageless craft of weaving, yet the forms have a contemporary feel.

 In 2015, I took a woodworking course at the Chicago Industrial Arts and Design Center to see how I might better use wood in my constructions.
 Soon, I began making sculptures solely of wood, where the main focus of my work is today.